-- In Mohiro Kitoh's Narutaru, the all-girls school that Satomi and later Mamiko and Shiina attend has a dark seifuku with red tights as its uniform.
+- In Mohiro Kitoh's Narutaru, the all-girls school that Satomi and later Mamiko and Shiina attend has a black seifuku with red tights as its uniform.

 - In Bokurano, also by Kitoh, Mako/Nakama's junior high uses a white and gray fuku.

 - Subverted in Code Geass.
 The female uniforms of Ashford Academy are very obviously Western inspired, but a mere look at the boys's uniforms will show that they're pretty much gakuran outfits - just without the golden buttons.
 Considering the massive stigma against the Japanese or "Eleven" in the story, this may be a rather ironic Shout-Out.

 - In the Fujiyama Gansta Paradise arc of Black Lagoon, Yukio's highschool has gray fukus as uniforms.
-Yukio herself is seen wearing hers even after she leaves school completely, though after she's forcibly and humiliatingly stripped off it, she switches to a kimono.
+Yukio herself is seen wearing hers even after she leaves school completely, though when she's forcibly and humiliatingly stripped off it, she switches to a kimono.

 - Mekakucity Actors: Ayano and Shintaro are shown wearing a fuku and gakuran, respectively, as middle-schoolers while the high-school uniform is a formal shirt and tie with checker-pattern skirt/pants.
 The fuku has so often been associated with Ayano in the fanbase that she even wears it inside the Daze, despite the fact that when she committed suicide, she was in her junior year of high-school, and wearing the appropriate uniform.

 - Card Captor Sakura: Sakura's elementary school follows the fuku-type uniform for boys as well as girls.
 The boys wear a uniform identical to the girl version, except they wear 3/4-length black trousers instead of the girls's white skirts.
 A flashback reveals that the middle school Touya attended followed the standard fuku for girls and gakuran for boys pattern (as he is shown wearing one).
 The high school switches to a shirt-tie-trousers/pleated skirt uniform.